 Lightning Racer is the first wooden racing and dueling roller coaster in the United States!
 Though you see lightning before you hear thunder, the winner of Lightning Racer is primarily based on the weight of each train.

 Storm Runner hydraulically launches riders from 0 to 72 mph in only two seconds, lifting them 18 stories straight up and then down.
 The coaster exerts more than 8,000 horsepower - quicker than the world’s fastest vehicle.
 Storm Runner is the first coaster to have a dual-loading station with switch tracks, allowing for quicker transitions between rides.

 Fahrenheit has a 97-degree negative drop following a 90-degree, 121-foot ascent, making it the steepest coaster in Hersheypark.
 The maximum speed on Fahrenheit is 58 mph, which is faster than a lion!

 Riders on Skyrush experience 4 high speed turns and 5 zero-G airtime hills.
 Supports to hold the force of Skyrush down were drilled up to 120 feet into the ground - the same height as the tallest drop on Fahrenheit.

 Cocoa Cruiser is a family roller coaster at Hersheypark that allows the youngest guests to experience a coaster thrill for the first time!

 Themed after the traditional American funhouses, Laff Trakk is the first indoor, spinning, glow-coaster in the United States.

-Candymonium is a hypercoaster set to open in summer 2020 as part of the all-new Hershey's Chocolatetown region.
-It will feature a lift height of 210 feet, max speed of 76 mph and track length of 4,636 feet spanning 7 acres - making it the tallest, fastest, longest and sweetest coaster in Hersheypark.
+Candymonium is located in our all-new Hershey's Chocolatetown region.
+It features a lift height of 210 feet, max speed of 76 mph and track length of 4,636 feet spanning 7 acres - making it the tallest, fastest, longest and sweetest coaster in Hersheypark.